 Employees will be given one (1) year contracts until such time as the Board wishes to offer a two (2) year contract.

 Employees are solely responsible for notifying the Board of their eligibility for continuing contract.
-Prior to 12:00 P.M. on the last Friday in October of each school year, the employee will submit in writing to the Executive Director of Human Resources, a request for consideration for continuing contract using the form in Appendix K. No consideration for continuing contract will occur without timely notice being received.
+Prior to 12:00 P.M. on the last Friday in October of each school year, the employee will submit in writing to the Executive Director of Human Resources, a request for consideration for continuing contract using the form in Appendix K. No consideration for continuing contract will occur without a final summative rating of skilled or accomplished and a timely notice being received.
+Employees have the ability to remove their submitted form prior to March 1.

 Employees shall attend four evening parent conferences not to exceed three and one-half (3½) hours in length each as scheduled by the district.
 Conferences are compensated with equal time off on the Wednesday prior to Thanksgiving break and the Friday prior to President’s day or as mutually agreed upon between the District and the LEA.
 The Friday before Presidents’ Day may be also scheduled as a calamity make-up day for students.